List of oldest and youngest Academy Award winners and nominees

 Anthony Hopkins and Tatum O'Neal are the oldest and youngest winners of acting Oscars, winning at age 83 and age 10 respectively.

-This is a list of oldest and youngest Academy Award winners and nominees in the award categories.
+This article lists the oldest and youngest Academy Award winners and nominees in the directing and acting award categories.

-This list is based on "statistics valid through the nomination announcement for the 88th Academy Awards, announced on January 14, 2016", as documented in The Official Academy Awards Database.
+This list is current as of the 98th Academy Awards ceremony held on March 15, 2026, and is based on statistics documented in The Official Academy Awards Database.

 Superlatives

 Among the oldest and youngest winners and nominees of Academy Awards in standard competitive categories, the following superlatives emerge: